ykdojo/open-source-hiring/README.md

 Since it'll mostly be a static site, using something like Django is probably reasonable.

 For hosting - probably something like Fly.io or Railway.app.

+## Job postings:

+Have you come across any job posting at an open source company?
+Feel free to add it below with the format:

+\<Position Name\> at \<Company\>, expiring at December 1, 2022

+Just to keep all the job posts fresh, let's have them expire in 3 months by default.